canonical/chrony-client-operator/docs/explanation/charm-architecture.md

 # Charm architecture

-At its core, the Chrony client charm is a simple Python program that installs and configures `chrony` and `chrony_exporter`.
+At its core, the Chrony client charm installs and configures the `chrony` and `chrony_exporter` services.

 The Chrony client charm is a subordinate charm, meaning it is designed to be deployed adjacent to another charm and to augment the